 Academic Integrity is the cornerstone of higher education and is central to the ideals of this course and the university.
 Cheating is strictly prohibited and devalues the degree that you are working on.
-As a member of the NJIT community, it is your responsibility to protect your educational investment by knowing following academic that found and the code of integrity policy is at: http://www5.njit.edu/policies/sites/policies/files/academic-integrity-code.pdf.
+As a member of the NJIT community, it is your responsibility to protect your educational investment by knowing and following the academic code of integrity policy that is found at: http://www5.njit.edu/policies/sites/policies/files/academic-integrity-code.pdf.